 Now, you might have a good understanding on how finances are handled in your household.
 BOTH partners should always be aware of where important documents are located and how much you have in savings, and how expenses fit in your life.
 If you don't know, find out... always be aware of what your financial situation is.

 All company pensions in divorce are part of the marital assets to be split.
+You seriously need to understand how divorce affects your retirement benefits.
 Domestic Relations Orders (below) are the court document itself.

 Why blind yourself (it's called "denial", right?) if something is happening and you choose not to recognize it?
 If nothing else, get copies of all your financial statements, in case you need them some day....